 Holi Festival

 Holi, also called the Festival of Colors, is a traditional Indian festival that celebrates the return of spring and takes place every year in late February or March.
 The night before Holi, people gather and light bonfires, and the next day they take to the streets and start a colorful fight with dyed powder (gulal).
-Now the festival is happening in many parts of the world and has become a cultural event.
+The festival is happening in many parts of the world and has become a cultural event.

 READ MORE: Legends of Untersberg